renderorange/weather-api/README.txt

 ## config.environment

 Whether the api is running on development or production.
-If development, the pigpio-mock library will be used to mock the data from the Raspberry Pi pins.
+If development, random mock values will be returned instead of reading the values from sysfs.

 ## config.pins.temperature